 - Ask about any cancellation policies

 Clear communication is key.
-With any big project it’s very important to maintain open and consistent communication.
-If timelines or costs change on either side, make sure you get things in writing and be up front.
-Both the home owner and the contractor should try their best to communicate and keep each other in the loop so there are no surprises and expectations are clear.
+With any big project, it’s very important to maintain open and consistent communication.
+If timelines or costs change on either side, make sure you get things in writing and be upfront.
+Both the homeowner and the contractor should try their best to communicate and keep each other in the loop so there are no surprises and expectations are clear.
+If you would like more information on this topic, visit the Clicklaw Wikibooks website.

 Did you like this?
 You might like these posts too!